-LIS-S 502 Acquisitions and Management of Knowledge and Information (3 cr.)
+LIS-S 502 Acquisitions and Management of

+Knowledge and Information (3 cr.)
 C: S500 This course examines the principles and techniques that guide the acquisition, management, and evaluation of collections and the selection of knowledge and information resources for various types of libraries and information centers.
-The course provides students with experience in the major phases involved in developing collections with a diversity of formats: the formulation of collection development plans and policies, the selection of materials, vendor relationships, and the evaluation of collections.
+The course provides students with experience in the major phases involved in developing collections with a diversity of formats: the formulation of collections with a diversity of formats: the formulation of collections.
 It enables students to recognize and respond to challenges and opportunities of special interest to collection developers: intellectual freedom, new information formats, copyright, and resource sharing.

 LIS-S 503 Organization and Representation of Knowledge and Information (3 cr.)
+C: S500

-C: S500 Introduces students to various disciplines' approaches to the understanding, organization, representation (summarizing), and use of knowledge and information.
+Introduces students to various disciplines' approaches to the understanding, organization, representation (summarizing), and use of knowledge and information.
 This survey looks for commonality among the approaches taken in information science, cognitive psychology, semiotics, and artificial intelligence, among others.
 The goal is to identify criteria for evaluation and improvement of ways to organize and represent information for future retrieval.
 Information systems currently used in libraries and information centers will be studied as examples.
 Emphasis in the course is on concepts and ideas, with appropriate attention to terminology and technology.